psmits/ref_beta/README.md

 -  lambda is modeled as a draw from a normal distribution with mu and sigma
 -  mu is drawn from normal with mean 0 and sd 1
 -  sigma is drawn from a half-t distribution with 2 degrees of freedom
--  theta is modeled as a draw from a weibull distribution with shape and scale
+-  theta is modeled as a draw from a Weibull distribution with shape and scale
 -  shape is drawn from a log-Normal distribution with log-mean 0 and log-sd 0.3
 -  scale is drawn from an Exponential distribution with rate 1/4